jasonygodfrey/jpmc-task-1/README.md

 # JPMC Task 1
-repo for task 1 of the JPMC software engineering program J.P.
+repo for task 1 of the JP Morgan Chase software engineering program J.P.
 Morgan Software Engineering Virtual Experience on Forage - October 2022

 Set up a local dev environment by downloading the necessary files, tools and dependencies.